-Most of these objects will be displayed as tabs in our application and menu items in Salesforce1.
+Most of these objects will be displayed as tabs in our application and menu items in Salesforce for Android, iOS, and mobile web.
 When a user clicks one of the tabs, he or she will have access to individual instances of that particular object, as shown in the following screenshot.